create3000/x_ite/docs/_posts/components/Texturing/TextureTransform.md

 TextureTransform shifts 2D texture coordinates for positioning, orienting and scaling image textures on geometry.

-The TextureTransform node belongs to the **Texturing** component and requires at least level **1,** its default container field is *textureTransform.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The TextureTransform node belongs to the **Texturing** component and requires at least support level **1,** its default container field is *textureTransform.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy